zcomputerwiz/littlelambocoin/CONTRIBUTING.md

 Prior to proposing changes to `main`, proposers should consider if running a `beta testnet` review environment will make the reviewer more effective when evaluating a change.
 Changes that impact the blockchain could require a review environment before acceptance into `main`.
 This is at the discretion of the reviewer.
-Littlelambocoin organization members have been granted CI access to deploy `beta testnets`.
+LittleLamboCoin organization members have been granted CI access to deploy `beta testnets`.
-If you are not a Littlelambocoin organization member, you can enquire about deploying a `beta testnet` in the public dev Keybase channel.
+If you are not a LittleLamboCoin organization member, you can enquire about deploying a `beta testnet` in the public dev Keybase channel.

 ## Submit changes

 To propose changes, please make a pull request to the `main` branch.
 See Branching Strategy above.

-To propose changes for the production releases of Littlelambocoin, please make a pull request to the latest release branch.
+To propose changes for the production releases of LittleLamboCoin, please make a pull request to the latest release branch.

 ## Copyright